 Alternatively you can also call them and ask them about their services as a prospective client.

-E-hailing services are your competition too, as many young people are choosing to use e-hailing services instead of owning a car.
+Uber services are your competition too, as many young people are choosing to use these types of services instead of owning a car.

 This is due to the high price of petrol and instalments fees on a car.
 As a result of this, you need to manage potential threats posed by their services and economic trends.
 You could also use this research in marketing campaigns to promote your brand.

-In South Africa, driving school instructors charge between R130 or R200 per hour.
-That means that as a solo operation, you can make an estimated R20,800 to R32,000 per month, depending on your rate and assuming you are working 8 hours a day, 20 days a months.
+In South Africa, driving school instructors charge between R130 or R240 per hour.
+That means that as a solo operation, you can make close to R38,400 per month, depending on your rate and assuming you are working 8 hours a day, 20 days a months.